AmitGreen/snake/README.md

 # snake
 Secure Name And Key Encryption

-Goal: This is a open source project to teach people usefull programing & related skills to assist in acquiring a job.
+Goal: This is an open source project to teach people useful programming & related skills to assist in acquiring a job.

 Key emphasis to achieve the goal: